jjdelorme/ContosoUniversity/GKE.md

 kubectl create secret generic connection-strings --from-file=connectionStrings.config
 ```

 The deployment in `deploy.yaml` references this with the mount path, a fully qualified subdirectory of the deployment (relative to C:\).
-Specifying a root directory like /secret for example is at risk of IIS not having permissions to read and will through a 500 error.
+Specifying a root directory like /secret for example is at risk of IIS not having permissions to read and will throw a 500 error.
 Additionally specifying the actual path of deployment (not a subdirectory) will cause it to overwrite the whole deployment directory.

 ```yaml
         volumeMounts: